winstonpuckett/sentience-rpsystem/character_composition.md

 #### The Centers of Intelligence

 As with the eneagram, there are three centers of intelligence.
 The mental, the social, and the physical.
 Each of these plays a very specific role in how characters interact with the universe.
-As the one who runs the game (the term "master branch" is deprecated.
+As the one who runs the game (the term "master branch" in programming is deprecated.
 "Game master" and "dungeon master" seem tasteless, but...
 What's the replacement?
 Dungeon Mainer?)...
 Anyways, as the universe, you will need to understand these things deeply in order to set the stage of probability.

 #### Awareness and Displacement